img-pro/bandwidth-saver/readme.txt

 = Can I use my own domain for image URLs? =

 Yes.
-Pro and Business plans support custom domains (e.g., cdn.yoursite.com) with automatic SSL provisioning.
+All paid plans (Lite, Pro, Business) support custom domains (e.g., cdn.yoursite.com) with automatic SSL provisioning.

 = Does this change my Media Library URLs? =